 5. Death Valley Scenic Byway, California

-It is a good idea to begin the drive at the Furnace Creek Visitor Center by getting to know about the area and grabbing a map of the park.
-Zabriskie Point is a must-visit, especially at sunrise and sunset when viewing the colorful rock formations makes it magical.
+The best time to visit is during winter or spring to avoid the hottest weather.
+It’s a good idea to begin the drive at the Furnace Creek Visitor Center to get to know about the area and grab a map of the park.
+Zabriskie Point is a must-visit, especially at sunrise and sunset when the view of the colourful rock formations makes it magical.

 Recommended by Neha from Travelmelodies.

-Midway though the trip, the Toadstool Hoodoos are just visible from the road with a short out and back trail that will lead you to the middle of dozens of these mushroom-shaped balancing rocks.
-Just a few miles past the hoodoos, the rainbow mountains at Paria come into view with their colourful layered stone.
+Midway though the trip, the Toadstool Hoodoos are just visible from the road – an easy 1.5-mile out and back trail leads you into the middle of dozens of these mushroom-shaped balancing rocks.
+Then just a few miles past the hoodoos, the rainbow mountains of the Paria Badlands come into view with their colourful layered stone.

-The route: from Page, head northeast on Route 89 (not to be confused with Route 89A, south of Page) for 75 miles leading right into the small town of Kanab.
+The route: from Page, head northeast on Route 89 (not to be confused with Route 89A which is south of Page) for 75 miles leading right into Kanab.

 Recommended by Kristin from That Traveling Family.

 With its sweeping views of dramatic rock formations and cascading waterfalls, the 10-mile Zion–Mount Carmel Highway is the most scenic way to reach Zion National Park.

 The road was built in the 1920s to connect Zion to Bryce Canyon and was a major feat of engineering.
 Switchback roads were carved into steep hillside on one side and a mile-long tunnel which took three years to build was blasted out of the rock on the other.

 Travelling from the north past Mount Carmel Junction, the route runs through the strange rock formations of Checkerboard Mesa.
 A chessboard pattern of stripes has been formed in the sandstone rock, with cracks caused by centuries of freeze-thaw erosion.